Thailand is famed for its elephants so if you’re planning a visit, you can’t miss spending a night at the best elephant sanctuary in Chiang Mai!

 What Is Included In The Overnight Stay?

-One breakfast, two lunches and a dinner are all included in the price.
+One breakfast, two lunches and one dinner are all included in the price.
 The room we stayed in had a double bed and one single – if you’re a solo traveller then you have to be prepared to share (with any gender).

 They give you a water bottle and a handy bag for it too, which you can take home.